maxnachlinger/maze-challenge/README.md

 - Rust code (which is compiled to WASM) is in [./src](./src)
 - Front end code is in [./client](client)
-- I added a few non-fancy solutions in the solutions branch.

 ### Install